lucasktlee/posts/published/pe-distribution-waterfall.md

 ### Example

 Let’s start by setting up the following scenario.
 It is currently Year 4, and the Locke Fund (a $200 million private equity fund that uses a whole fund waterfall) has made three investments, conveniently labeled A (invested $50 million at the beginning of Year 1), B (invested $10 million at the beginning of Year 2), and C (invested $40 million at the beginning of Year 3).
-In Year 3, the investment in B was written-off.
-In Year 4, Locke sold A to another private equity fund, Bean Growth Fund, for $200 million.
+At the beginning of Year 3, the investment in B was written-off.
+At the end of Year 4, Locke sold A to another private equity fund, Bean Growth Fund, for $200 million.
 Locke charges a two percent management fee on committed capital during its five-year investment period.
 There are no other fund expenses that were charged to the investors.
 The table below may make it easier to follow this.

 <table class="striped">
     <caption>Four Year Cash Flows for Locke Fund</caption>